lacravate/pedlar/README.md

  - `pathname_writer :humpty` would have set only the setter methods

  - `pathname_reader :humpty` would have set only the getter method
+   - attribute reader creator accepts a default as shown in the example above

  - `date_writer :bar` will set two setter methods :
     - a setter method : `h.bar_with(args)` will set @humpty